Please note: Nuke Em® is no longer OMRI listed.

 Nuke Em® won’t lower the value of your harvest like other insecticides/fungicides!
 You’ve worked hard for your customers, don’t lose them because your harvest didn’t taste or smell the same.
 Think about it; do you have customers that purchased from you but then they stopped?
 Was it after a crop you treated with insecticides or fungicides?
 Did those insecticides/fungicides have Pyrethrums, concentrated plant oils, petroleum oils or detergents in them?
 Don’t feel alone.
 We have gotten thousands of new customers because they lost profit from crops after they applied supposedly natural pesticides.
 Don’t worry; Nuke Em® is here to keep your plant value high and your customers loyal!

 Nuke Em® is registered in Washington State for I-502?
 Yes, but they require a little change on the label.
+(Check our our Nuke Em for Washington product by clicking here.)

 Be wary of insecticides made with concentrated oils and detergents.
 These ingredients will plug and cover the plant’s leaf stomata and light cells reducing slowing plant growth, reducing water uptake, reducing photosynthesis and make it harder for the plant to recover from insect attack.